Is plastic free living an impossible dream?

 Plastic waste littering the ocean floor

-Reduce Reuse Recycle15 Comments on Is plastic free living an impossible dream?
+Reduce Reuse Recycle25 Comments on Is plastic free living an impossible dream?

 Is plastic free living an impossible dream?

-A few weeks ago, an email with the subject line “What happened to plastic free?” landed in my inbox.
-It made me pause and consider if we’ve made any real progress in the war on plastic, or if plastic free living is just an impossible dream.
-Today, let’s look at where things stand and what’s next in terms of addressing the global plastic problem.
+An email with the subject line “What happened to plastic free?” made me pause and consider if we’ve made any real progress in the war on single-use plastic.
+Is plastic free living just an impossible dream?
+Let’s look at where things stand and what’s next in terms of addressing the global plastic problem.

 Why we need to be concerned about plastic